ishaanshah/GSoC-Proposal/Proposal.md

 ## Week 10-11
 Write backend code for `Artist Origin`.
 ## Week 12-13
 Buffer Period.
-Work on optional ideas.
+Work on additional ideas.

-# After GSoC / Optional Ideas
+# Post GSoC / Additional Ideas
-I will like to continue working with ListenBrainz after Summer of Code.
+I would like to continue working with ListenBrainz after Summer of Code.
 This project aims at setting up basic architecture for generating statistics with Apache Spark.
 The addition of more statistics will be relatively easy.
 ## AcousticBrainz integration
 AcousticBrainz provides a lot of useful information such as **Danceability**, **BPM** and the general **Tone** of a recording.
-This can be used to provide insightful information about users listening habits and can be used by the recommendation engine.
+This can be used to provide insightful information about users' listening habits and can be used by the recommendation engine.
 ## Entity Graphs
 These graphs will show details about various entities like artists, recordings and releases.

 # About Me
-I am a first year student at the International Institute of Information Technology, Hyderabad.
-I started working with ListenBrainz since January and have learned quite a few things along the way.
-You can find the list of Pull Requests that I have made over [here](https://github.com/metabrainz/listenbrainz-server/pulls?q=author%3Aishaanshah).
+I am a freshman at IIIT-H (International Institute of Information Technology, Hyderabad).
+I have been working with ListenBrainz since January and have learned quite a few things along the way.
+You can find the list of PRs that I have made over [here](https://github.com/metabrainz/listenbrainz-server/pulls?q=author%3Aishaanshah).

 ## Question: Tell us about the computer(s) you have available for working on your SoC project!
-I have a HP laptop with an i5 Intel processor, and 8 GB RAM running Arch Linux.
-I also have a desktop computer with an i7 Intel processor, GTX 960 Graphics card, and 8 GB RAM running Arch Linux.
+I have a HP laptop with an Intel i5 processor, and 8 GB RAM running Arch Linux.
+I also have a desktop computer with an Intel i7 processor, GTX 960 Graphics card, and 8 GB RAM running Arch Linux.

 ## Question: When did you first start programming?
 I have been programming since 10th grade.
 I started with C/C++ but now mostly code in Python and JavaScript.

 ## Question: What type of music do you listen to?
-I am a die-hard fan of [Coldplay](https://musicbrainz.org/artist/cc197bad-dc9c-440d-a5b5-d52ba2e14234).
-Other than that, I like listening to songs by [Maroon 5](https://musicbrainz.org/artist/0ab49580-c84f-44d4-875f-d83760ea2cfe), [Lenka](https://musicbrainz.org/artist/ae9ed5e2-4caf-4b3d-9cb3-2ad626b91714), and [The Local Train](https://musicbrainz.org/artist/93e6118e-7fa8-49f6-9e02-699a1ebce105).
+I am a  fan of [Coldplay](https://musicbrainz.org/artist/cc197bad-dc9c-440d-a5b5-d52ba2e14234).
+In addition to  that, I also like listening to songs by [Maroon 5](https://musicbrainz.org/artist/0ab49580-c84f-44d4-875f-d83760ea2cfe), [Lenka](https://musicbrainz.org/artist/ae9ed5e2-4caf-4b3d-9cb3-2ad626b91714), and [The Local Train](https://musicbrainz.org/artist/93e6118e-7fa8-49f6-9e02-699a1ebce105).

 ## Question: What aspects of ListenBrainz interest you the most?
 TODO